ahmed-aden/full_novel_formatter/README.md

-HTML parser / EPUB converter for Full Novel
+HTML to EPUB converter for Full Novel

 Setup - mac os